Holland Hospital Behavioral Health Services is the only provider in

 The irresistible urge to gamble despite negative consequences can cause major disruptions in all aspects of life.
 Problem gambling can damage personal and family relationships, jeopardize household finances, disrupt work performance and put physical and mental health at risk.
-It is characterized by a progressive need to bet more, gamble more frequently and an increase in restlessness, irritability or other change in behavior.
+It is characterized by a progressive need to bet more and gamble more frequently along with an increase in restlessness, irritability or other change in behavior.

 - Are you neglecting your bills?